Books to Help Your Child Discover New Worlds From Home

 Where are they? can elicit a response that shows understanding or misunderstanding.
 How is that different or similar to your world? can really push their thinking.
 Keep mum until you hear their ideas and take them with an open mind,” he says.

 Take it a step further by having your child create their own movie trailers, or by acting or pretending they are in the book.
-They may even like to create an alternate ending for a story they wish ended differently.
+They may even want to create an alternate ending for a story they wish ended differently.

 “They learn so much by visualizing the book’s setting, characters, and details that by the time they are finished, they get so much more out of it,” Matthews says.

-3. Feed Your Child’s Understanding
+3. Feed Your Child’s Curiosity

 Mongeau believes the best way to travel from home is through cooking and eating dishes from different parts of the world.